SuryaThiru/A4/readme.md

 - `Image.java` — Represents a model in our MVC architecture.
 - `ImageController.java` — Represents a controller in our MVC architecture.
-- `ImageView.java` — Represents a view in our MVC architecture.
+- `ImageView.java` — Represents a view for the text output in our MVC architecture.
+- `GUIView.java` — Represents a view for the GUi in our MVC architecture.
 - `AbstractImage.java` implements the model and is extended by `RGBImage` and `GrayscaleImage`. `RGBImage` represents an RGB (colored) image and `GrayscaleImage` represents a grayscale image (black & white) of our Image implementation.
 Image is split into these classes